TRY OUR FREE APP

 How to Identify a Target Audience for Your Book in 3 Steps

-Don’t you feel like your book could be a massive hit, if only the right people knew about it?
+Do you feel like your book could be a massive hit, if only the right people knew about it?
 If there were only some way of finding your target audience, you'd be able to reach out and get your novel into their hands or e-readers.
-This post will lay out a method on how to identify a target audience.
-You will find the ‘right people’ for your book, learn to see things from their perspective, and discover the most effective channels for reaching them.

 If you're a self-published author, you probably don't have the resources to market to everyone.
 The only sensible approach is to appeal to people who are actively seeking books just like yours.
 If those people love your book, word of mouth will quickly spread, and you will start to build a loyal following that eagerly awaits your next publication.
-So let’s get to it!
+So, let’s get to it!

 FREE RESOURCE